 - Third party only – This covers a third party’s vehicle, property or other liabilities, but does not cover accidental damage to your own vehicle.

-A common mistake in insurance is either missing your renewal or taking out a new insurance policy with a new insurer a day late, resulting in driving uninsured for a day.
+A common mistake in insurance is either missing your renewal or taking out a new insurance policy with a new insurance provider a day late, resulting in driving uninsured for a day.
 Always check you have the correct date and time for when your current policy ends and when you need the new policy to start.

 Vehicle type and registration plate